strblr/pegase/README.md

 ### Quick start

-First, add pegase as a dependency:
+First, add Pegase as a dependency:

 `npm install pegase` or `yarn add pegase`